kubernetes/website/content/en/docs/tasks/run-application/configure-pdb.md

 - When you specify an integer, it represents a number of Pods.
 For instance, if you set `minAvailable` to 10, then 10 Pods must always be available, even during a disruption.
 - When you specify a percentage by setting the value to a string representation of a percentage (eg. `"50%"`), it represents a percentage of total Pods.
-For instance, if you set `maxUnavailable` to `"50%"`, then only 50% of the Pods can be unavailable during a disruption.
+For instance, if you set `minAvailable` to `"50%"`, then at least 50% of the Pods remain available during a disruption.

 When you specify the value as a percentage, it may not map to an exact number of Pods.
 For example, if you have 7 Pods and you set `minAvailable` to `"50%"`, it's not immediately obvious whether that means 3 Pods or 4 Pods must be available.
 Kubernetes rounds up to the nearest integer, so in this case, 4 Pods must be available.
+When you specify the value `maxUnavailable` as a percentage, Kubernetes rounds up the number of Pods that may be disrupted.
+Thereby a disruption can exceed your defined `maxUnavailable` percentage.
 You can examine the [code](https://github.com/kubernetes/kubernetes/blob/23be9587a0f8677eb8091464098881df939c44a9/pkg/controller/disruption/disruption.go#L539) that controls this behavior.